Assessment Tools

 The Family System

-As well as exploring the functioning of the primary family system - including the functioning of the parental relationship and the impact the relationship has on the parents' caregiving - practitioners explore the support parents can access from the wider family system(s).
+As highlighted by Foster et al (2025), Attachment Theory and research suggests that having multiple relationships that severe as Safe Havens and Secure Bases can benefit children (this is due to it increasing the likelihood of a child having someone to turn to when needing someone to satisfy their needs).
+With this in mind, My Family places an emphasis on exploring beyond the primary family system - including the functioning of the parental relationship and the impact the relationship has on the parents' caregiving - and exploring the support parents can access from the wider family system(s).

 It takes a village to raise a child